Brian Gott is a Los Angeles-based film & TV producer, entrepreneur, investor and philanthropist.

 Brian produced a successful reality series in conjunction with Hyde Park Entertainment.
-The series brought together teams of aspiring filmmakers who were tasked with telling global humanitarian stories through documentary format.
-The winning team was announced at the Cannes Film Festival and the winning documentary film screened at The United Nations.
-The series premiered on Participant Media’s Pivot cable network, and will air on the National Geographic Channel in international markets.
+The series brought together teams of aspiring documentary filmmakers who were tasked with telling global humanitarian stories.
+The winning team was announced at the Cannes Film Festival and the winning documentary screened at The United Nations.
+The series premiered on Participant Media’s Pivot cable network, and aired globally on the National Geographic Channel in international markets.

 Gott is producing the New York Time's bestseller, "Out of My Mind" by Sharon Draper.
 Named one of Time Magazine's 100 best young adult novels of all time, the book is one of the most read books in American middle schools today and has sold close to 2 million copies since its publish date.
 The inspirational story centers on a young girl, wheel-chair bound and unable to communicate because of cerebral palsy, and her journey to discover her true potential.